kikkia/Vinny/docs/Subscriptions.md

 Vinny allows you to setup subscriptions to various other sites on the internet.
 If something you want to subscribe to is not supported, please let me know on the support server and the devs can see if they can add it.

 ## Supported subscriptions
-* Twitter - Subscribe to a twitter user and new tweets will be posted
+* Bluesky - Subscribe to a bluesky user and new posts will be posted
 * Reddit - Subscribe to subreddits, all new posts will be posted to discord
 * 4chan - Subscribe to 4chan boards (Individual threads coming soon), all new threads will be posted to discord.
 * Youtube Subscribe to a youtube channel and new video notifications will be posted to discord.